nielsdoorn/nielsdoorn.github.io/index.md

 Previously I have played an active role in the following items:

+- I served as a member of the NHL Stenden knowledge group Design Based Education
+- I served as a member of the program committee of SIGCSE TS 2025 (PC member of Posters)
 - I served as a member of the program committee of SIGCSE TS 2024
 - I was one of the organizers of the [evaLuation and assEssment on softwARe eNgineers' Education and tRaining](https://unibas3d.github.io/learner/) (LEARNER) 2023 workshop, which was part of the [International Conference on Evaluation and Assessment in Software Engineering](https://conf.researchr.org/home/ease-2023) (EASE-2023)
 - I was a member of the organizing committee of [NIOC 2023](http://nioc.nl).